 - Most felonies and misdemeanors that were dismissed outright;

 - Cases where an individual was found not guilty at trial;

 - Class C offenses that were dismissed after successful completion of deferred adjudication community supervision;

 - Most misdemeanor and felony offenses where a person was arrested but never charged, if a required waiting period has passed;

 - Convictions, including offenses where the individual did time or was on straight probation, if the offense has been pardoned; and

 - Cases where the prosecutor recommends the case is expunged.

 Expunctions and Nondisclosures in Texas

-Once an expunction order is final, an individual may deny the existence of the arrest and the expunction order on an employment, school, military or other application.
+Once an expunction order is final, an individual may deny the existence of the arrest and the expunction on applications, including for employment, school or the military.
 The person may even deny in a civil proceeding under oath the arrest and the existence of the expunction order.
 Only in a criminal proceeding must a person acknowledge the expunction order by stating the matter has been expunged.